PROGRESSLM: Towards Progress Reasoning in Vision-Language Models: Further Analysis

-\paragraph{Are the two reasoning stages coupled rather than independent?} \textbf{\textit{Yes—the anchor retrieved in the first stage systematically constrains subsequent progress estimation.}} To examine this coupling, we analyze the relationship in Figure~\ref{fig:ref-score-corr} between the \textit{Episodic Retrieval Anchor Index} and the \textit{Score-Aligned Demonstration Index}.
-The former denotes the demonstration step retrieved during first-stage \textit{episodic retrieval}, while the latter corresponds to the demonstration step whose annotated progress is closest to the model’s final predicted score.
-If the two stages are truly coupled, these two indices should closely align, producing a near-diagonal distribution.
-The clear diagonal concentration of our training-based model indicates that anchor retrieval is not an auxiliary signal, but directly guides fine-grained progress estimation through second-stage \textit{mental simulation}.
+\paragraph{Are the two reasoning stages truly coupled?} \textbf{\textit{Yes—the first-stage anchor directly constrains second-stage progress estimation.}} Figure~\ref{fig:ref-score-corr} analyzes the relationship between the \textit{Episodic Retrieval Anchor Index} (the step retrieved in episodic retrieval) and the \textit{Score-Aligned Demonstration Index} (the step whose annotated progress best matches the predicted score).
+If the two stages are coupled, these indices should align, yielding a near-diagonal pattern.
+The strong diagonal concentration observed for our training-based model confirms that anchor retrieval is not auxiliary, but actively guides fine-grained progress estimation via second-stage \textit{mental simulation}.